coburnw/dbx-xfr/README.md

 # dbx-xfr
-Dead simple dropbox file transfer library in Python
+Dead simple Dropbox file transfer library in Python

 # Description
-A dead simple python library for getting and putting files on Dropbox.
+A simple python library for getting files on and off Dropbox.
 Heavily leans on example code found in the dropbox [python sdk](https://github.com/dropbox/dropbox-sdk-python)

-On first run, leads the user thru the pairing sequence allowing the app access to the users dropbox Apps/dbx-xfr folder with file read/write access, and saves the refresh token returned by dropbox in a config file in the apps directory.
-On subsequent runs, the refresh token is retrieved from the config file without need of user intervention unless the refresh token has be invalidated for some reason.
+On first run, leads the user thru the pairing sequence allowing the app access to the users dropbox Apps/dbx-xfr folder with file read/write access, saving the refresh token returned by dropbox in a config file in the local directory.
+On subsequent runs, the refresh token is retrieved from the config file without need of user intervention unless the file or the token has be invalidated in some way.

-Developed and tested on raspberry pi zero with python 3.7.3
+Developed and tested on Raspberry Pi Zero with Python 3.7.3

 # Dependencies
 pip3 install dropbox
-python3

 # Example
     import dbx_xfr as dbx